interledger/interledger.org-developers/src/content/blog/2018-01-29-simplifying-interledger-the-graveyard-of-possible-protocol-features.md

 Wondering what’s left in Interledger V4 if all of this has been taken out?
 Keep an eye out for upcoming posts that will explain it in detail!

-Check out [Interledger.org](https://interledger.org/) and join the [community group](http://interledger.org/community.html) to learn more and get involved in the project!
+Check out [Interledger.org](https://interledger.org/) and join the [community](https://community.interledger.org/) to learn more and get involved in the project!